 Before buying travel insurance, however, there are a few important things to know that will help you find the best policy for your journey.

-Trip insurance, on the other hand, can help travelers guard against unexpected expenses, or provide coverage for non-refundable expenses in case of trip interruption, delay or cancellation.
-In this way, travelers can recoup expenses for their transportation, lodging and other costs.
-Plans vary, but trip insurance can also provide coverage for lost luggage, a misplaced or stolen passport and more.
+Trip insurance, on the other hand, helps travelers guard against unexpected expenses, or provide coverage for non-refundable expenses related to the trip itself.
+Most trip insurance plans include benefits like trip interruption, trip delay or trip cancellation for covered reasons.
+In this way, travelers can recoup certain covered expenses for their transportation, lodging and other costs.
+Plans and benefits vary, but trip insurance can also provide coverage for lost luggage, a misplaced or stolen passport and more.

 - Business travel insurance